 If you’re planning a larger renovation — like a kitchen remodel with new cabinets, countertops, flooring, appliances and lighting — you may have a harder time recouping the initial expense.
 However, you may find the improvement to your living space and the enjoyment you get from it well worth the cost.

-Investing a lot of money in a bedroom or bath addition or enlarging your deck may give you an ROI that’s significantly lower than the more basic or functional remodeling projects listed above.
-In these cases, the value may lie in creating a larger, more enjoyable living space for your family.
-If the changes make life better for you all or make your home more pleasant for your guests, you may see them as a great investment.
+In some cases, investing a lot of money in a bedroom or bath addition or enlarging your deck may give you an ROI that’s lower than more basic or functional remodeling.
+But, if the changes make life better for you and your family or make your home more pleasant, you may see them as a great investment.

 Planning a Remodel Means Planning for Permits

-The need for permits and inspections can be another difference between a renovation and a remodel.
-However, the need for a permit depends on your local codes and the type of work, not simply whether you’re renovating or remodeling.
+The need for a permit depends on your local codes and the type of work, not simply whether you’re renovating or remodeling.
+Codes vary, so check with local building authorities for specifics on codes and permits for your area.

 Many Renovations Don’t Require Permits

 Simple renovations — for example, repainting, basic new flooring installations, replacing appliances, adding moulding — typically wouldn’t require a permit.
-However, if the renovation involves electrical or plumbing changes or if you’re installing new roofing, you likely will need to get a permit and have the work inspected.
+If the renovation involves electrical or plumbing changes or if you’re installing new roofing, you likely need to get a permit and have the work inspected.

 Most Remodels Require Permits